 - Do not allow children to lean on the doors of the automobile (danger from side impact or side airbag deployment).

 - Do not place a rear-facing child safety seat (RFCSS) in a seat that has frontal airbags.

 - Pregnant women in later trimesters should avoid driving if possible as the steering column and airbags pose danger to the fetus; if she does drive, she should leave airbags on and wear her seatbelt.

 Vehicle manufacturers continue to improve upon the already impressive technology used to avoid an accident, and with these tips, you can help to make airbag injuries a thing of the past.

 Contact Our Oklahoma Auto Attorneys Today

 An airbag injury case can be very complicated.
 Often, vehicle manufacturers may be involved, and due to the extensive testing performed on these safety devices, it is important to have a knowledgeable personal injury attorney fighting on your side.
 If you or a loved one has been injured due to an airbag being deployed, our legal team can help.

 The lawyers at The Edwards Law Firm are proud to legally represent injury victims in the courtroom.
 We fight for the maximum compensation for the damages you have sustained and passionately pursue justice.

-Find out more about our personal injury law firm and how we can help you in your pursuit for justice.
-Call us today at 1-800-304-9246 to speak with a professional from our intake team who will refer you to one of our attorneys for your 100 percent free consultation.
+Find out more about our personal injury law firm and how we can help you in your pursuit of justice.
+Call us today at our toll-free number at (833) 387-5945 to speak with a legal professional from our intake team who will refer you to one of our attorneys for your 100 percent free consultation.
 You can also fill out our online form.